Jota Sport: 2021

 The 2021 FIA World Endurance Championship returned to a summer schedule and Jota ran the two Oreca 07 LMP2 cars with Gibson Technology 4.2 V8 engines but with a change of number for the 37 car to number 28 and a new trio of drivers – Tom Blomqvist, Sean Gelael and Stoffel Vandoorne.
 Car 38 was driven by António Félix da Costa, Roberto Gonzalez and Will Stevens.
 Car 28 finished second in class and 8th overall at 2021 24 Hours of Le Mans while car 38 was 8th in class and 13th overall.
-For the third year running, car 38 was second 2021 FIA World Endurance Championship and car 28 took third place.
+At the end of the season, car 28 took second place in the 2021 FIA World Endurance Championship, followed by car 38 in third place.

 This year also saw Jota partner with Era Motorsport in the 2021 Asian Le Mans Series, running an Oreca 07 LMP2 car, where they finished 2021 LMP2 Am class champions.

 2022

-A dominating season for car 38, driven by António Félix da Costa, Roberto Gonzalez and Will Stevens; first in class, 5th overall, at 2021 24 Hours of Le Mans and five podiums out of six during the 2022 FIA World Endurance Championship saw Jota win the championship for the first time, 21 points ahead of the competition.
+A dominating season for car 38, driven by António Félix da Costa, Roberto Gonzalez and Will Stevens; first in class, 5th overall, at 2022 24 Hours of Le Mans and five podiums out of six during the 2022 FIA World Endurance Championship saw Jota win the championship for the first time, 21 points ahead of the competition.
 Car 28, driven by Oliver Rasmussen, Ed Jones and Jonathan Aberdein, finished third in class, 7th overall, at Le Mans and finished the WEC in 6th place.

 2023

 Jota Sport will become Porsche's customer racing team to campaign the Porsche 963 LMDh racing car in the Hypercar class of the FIA World Endurance Championship as a new name Hertz Team JOTA.
-Porsche later announced that the first customer 963s would not be delivered until April 2023 due to delays caused by supply chain disruptions, forcing team to miss the opening races of the WEC, something that the teams understood when engaging in talks with Porsche to take delivery.
-In November 2022, the team announced that Chinese Driver Ye Yifei will join team.
+Porsche later announced that the first customer 963s would not be delivered until April 2023 due to delays caused by supply chain disruptions, forcing the team to miss the opening races of the WEC, something that the teams understood when engaging in talks with Porsche to take delivery.
+In November 2022, the team announced that Chinese Driver Yifei Ye will join team.
 Ye will become part of the Hertz Team Jota Hypercar programme alongside António Félix da Costa and Will Stevens.
 With the advent of their Hypercar program and continued presence in LMP2, Jota paused their factory GT3 program for 2023.